 Portrait of Anna-Maria de Camudio

-Oil on canvas on panel, 77 x 64 cm.
+Oil on canvas on panel, 77 × 64 cm

 This portrait represents Anna-Maria de Camudio, later Baroness of Zaventem and Countess of Erps, a Spanish noblewoman of Basque origin whose biography has been reconstructed through extensive archival research by the gallery.
-Serving at the Brussels court of Infanta Isabella Clara Eugenia as a trusted lady-in-waiting, she occupied a role that combined discretion, political awareness, and sustained proximity to power.
-Her enduring presence at court paralleled the rise of her husband, the diplomat and nobleman Ferdinand de Boisschot.
-The couple were also patrons of the artist Anthony Van Dyck, commissioning several works from him, including “The Holy Martin and Love “, which is still visible in-situ in the church of Zaventem.
+She served at the Brussels court of Infanta Isabella Clara Eugenia as a trusted lady-in-waiting, a position requiring discretion, political awareness, and sustained proximity to power.
+Her long presence at court coincided with the rise of her husband, the diplomat and nobleman Ferdinand de Boisschot.
+The couple were notable patrons of Anthony van Dyck, commissioning several works from him, including Saint Martin and Love, still preserved in situ in the church of Zaventem.